NYU Stern School of Business

 To help students tailor their MBA studies to their desired career paths, Stern offers specializations in 27 areas of study.
 Students may choose up to three specializations, with each specialization requiring students to take about three elective courses in that area of study.

 Other MBA Degree Options

-In addition to the full-time MBA program, Stern offers part-time MBA programs at its Manhattan and Westchester campuses, as well as an Executive MBA program.
-In May 2017, Stern announced the introduction of two brand-new MBA formats: the Tech MBA and the Fashion & Luxury MBA, welcoming the inaugural classes in May 2018.
-The school also recently partnered with the London School of Economics and Political Science and HEC School of Management in Paris to offer the TRIUM Global MBA, a global EMBA program in which students split time between the three schools.
+In addition to the full-time MBA program, Stern offers a part-time MBA as well as an Executive MBA program.
+Since May 2018, Stern has also run a Tech MBA and a Fashion & Luxury MBA.
+The school also partners with the London School of Economics and Political Science and HEC School of Management in Paris to offer the TRIUM Global MBA, a global EMBA program in which students split time between the three schools.